keyonvafa/indigo/_posts/2017-02-10-tweet-counts-poisson-glm.md

 In the future, I'd be interested in more complicated variations, such as modeling tweet deletions or using a larger set of predictors (along with performing a more rigorous dispersion analysis).

 All code is available <a href='https://github.com/keyonvafa/tweet-count-poisson-blog'>here</a>.

+## Update

+I bought shares in four markets (two Yes's and two No's).
+The tweet count ended up being in one of the Yes markets, good enough for a 25% return.
+That's a great return, but it's too early to say anything conclusive about the model because $$N = 1$$.
+That being said, I'll continue to use the GLM because the results seem promising so far.

 ## Acknowledgments
 Thanks to <a href='http://www.columbia.edu/~swl2133/'>Scott Linderman</a> for suggesting an autoregressive GLM model.
 Also thanks to <a href='https://medium.com/@Teddy__Kim'>Teddy Kim</a> for various suggestions and brainstorming help.